 Tips to make driving to the South of France enjoyable

 The two worst black spots are usually around Paris and just south of Lyon in the Rhône Valley.
 Leave early or late but plan carefully to avoid these areas around 8–11 in the morning heading south or the end of the afternoon heading north.
+You can check the predicted traffic black spots on the Bison Futé website.

-Best of all take your time, make the journey part of the holiday and spend a night or two on the way.
+Best of all, take your time, make the journey part of the holiday and spend a night or two on the way.
 Out of the summer season however, weekends are the best time to be on the motorways as trucks are not allowed.

-French motorways have pretty good service areas with fuel, food and toilets.
-And they also have aire de repos (picnic areas) between the service stations, every 25 kms or so.
-These have basic toilets and picnic tables and can be a nicer place to escape the crowds of travellers.
-There are often children’s play areas, sprinklers to cool off under and even tourist attractions at some service or rest areas.
+Driving to the South of France you will also find aire de repos (rest/picnic areas) between the service stations, every 25 kms or so.
+These have basic toilets and picnic tables and can be a nicer place to escape the crowds of travellers at lunchtime.
+There are often children’s play areas, sprinklers to cool off under and occasionally tourist attractions.
+Note there is no fuel, but if you’re lucky there might be a vending machine with snacks.

 Places to stay when driving to the South of France